ASchoe311/EasyTuya/readme.md

  - Go to "Link Devices" under device management, then select the tab titled "Link devices by App Account"
  - Follow instructions on the site to add your Tuya app account and connected devices
  - Click "API Group" in the left sidebar, then click "Apply" on the groups: "Authorization Management", "Device Management", and "Device Control"
  - Open other API group as needed by your usage

-# Usage Example
+# Usage
+## Full documentation can be found at [here](https://aschoe311.github.io/EasyTuya/)
-### A simple program to control a group of lights through command line input
+### Usage example: A simple program to control a group of lights through command line input
 	from EasyTuya import TuyaAPI
 	from EasyTuya.devices import Lights